This is the CM3-HOME schematic for the part concerning the WiFi interface:

 [Unit] Description=Poweron WiFi Before=network-pre.target Wants=network-pre.target [Service] ExecStart=/bin/bash -c '/bin/echo 37 > /sys/class/gpio/export ; /bin/echo out > /sys/class/gpio/gpio37/direction ; /bin/echo 1 > /sys/class/gpio/gpio37/value' [Install] WantedBy=multi-user.target

-Next systemd has to be configured, enabling the service so at the next reboot it will be started automatically.
+Next systemd has to be configured, enabling the service so that the next reboot it will be started automatically.
 First off, though, the systemd itself has to be reloaded in order to detect the new service definition:

 sudo systemctl daemon-reload